Would you buy a house someone died in? Are you facing this question? Let’s look at this and help you get to an answer you feel comfortable with.

 We already touched on this a little, but I think this goes up there along with price in the top 2 variables of consideration.
 If someone died accidentally, or of old age, I’d imagine that changes your views.
 But if they were shot/committed suicide/anything else equally as horrible, it may be enough to scare you away for good.
 Another interesting question Elliot brought up was if the home owner did die, but he/she did so out of town – say, like on a vacation or something.
 So basically it didn’t happen AT the house.
 Does that change things?
 Cuz if we’re takin’ it to that level pretty much every house would fall into this category, yes?

 Okay, I’m gonna stop there :) This very well may be my most morbid post yet!
 And it scares me that I can keep on talking about this as if it were anything else.
 Haha…guess I’m just fascinated by this one.
 So help feed my intrigue by telling me what YOU think!
-Would you live in a house cursed by a death?
+Would you buy a house someone died in?
 Or are you much more mature than I am?
 I want stories.

 (Creepy photo by GenBug)